alitursucular/alitursucular.github.io/_posts/2019-04-18-simple-jquery-stopwatch.md

 Lastly, I used monospaced (fixed-width) font for the sake of this project.
 Since each digit occupies the same amount of horizontal space, we achieved improved UI rather than a vibrating visual.

+_Bonus: Stopwatch also starts/pauses with the space key on your keyboard._

 Thanks for reading!
 I would be very pleased if you could share your thoughts.

 Here is the [demo](https://alitursucular.github.io/simple-jquery-stopwatch-demo/).